canonical/ubuntu-core-docs/docs/en/reference/rest.md

 * `snap-needs-classic`: the requested snap needs classic confinement to be installed.
 * `snap-needs-classic-system`: the requested snap can't be installed on the current system.
 * `snap-no-update-available`: the requested snap does not have an update available.
+* `bad-query`: a bad query was provided.
+* `network-timeout`: a timeout occurred during the request.

 ## `GET /`